mefix007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to write global variables
+script displaying a true knowledge